Rand Ningali Art Collections

 I try not to leave the house without my camera in hand because I don't want to miss an opportunity for a shot.
 I'm always in search of a unique perspective to capture something from which has led me to my latest passion which is aerial photography by drone.
 Now when I leave the house I usually have my camera case and my drone case in tow.
 I'm thankful for photography because it increases my desire to get out and explore the world.

-You can also view the type of photography I like to do by following me on Instagram and 500px.
+You can also view the type of photography I like to do by following me on Instagram.
 If you see an image on either of those sites that you like and it's not on my website for sale please send me an email through my CONTACT page and I can get the image uploaded.